reheat stuffed peppers

 Step 3: Bake for around 20 Minutes

 Put the peppers in the oven and cover them with foil and bake for 15 minutes.
 Then, remove the foil and bake them for an additional 5 minutes to get a nice finishing touch.
+The cooking time for frozen peppers will be approximately 10 minutes longer.
 Take them out of the oven and serve.

 The microwave is a quick way to reheat stuffed peppers if you’re in a hurry, but we have to tell you that the peppers’ texture is likely to get distorted.
 But if you don’t mind a little soggy pepper, then feel free to nuke your dish.